Crisstuff/ceepGithubStreak/README.md

 ### How it works
 - This project uses crontab to set a rimainder to run this script once every day
 - The `script.sh` file contains a bash script that opens the `README.md` file and types a massage to <b> Ceep Github streak </b> 🎉
-- The script also count's the Total conunt and + 1 for each time it runs
+- The script also count's the Total count and + 1 for each time it runs